Skip to content

 Company

-Agents are powerful, but isolated agents do not create an economy.
+Agents can execute, but isolated agents do not create an economy.
 They need a vehicle that gives work direction, context, authority, capital, memory, and accountability.
 That vehicle is the company.

-aeqi lets you start that company as software.
+aeqi lets you start that company as software: a Company OS where humans and AI agents share one operating context.

 What a company is in aeqi